KhartesViewer/khartes/README.md

 However, there are two requirements you must fulfill in order to take advantage of this option.

-First, your current data volume must be a layer volume.
+* Your current data volume must be a layer volume.
 You must have previously signalled this to khartes by setting the "TIFFs are from vc_layers" option in the TIFF loader dialog, at the time you loaded the TIFF files to create the volume.

-Second, you need to load one
-additional file, a `.ppm` file, into khartes.
+* You need to load one additional file, a `.ppm` file, into khartes.

 Recall that the `.ppm` file is created by `vc_render` or `vc_layers`.
 The data in this file specifies the transformation from layer volume coordinates to scroll volume coordinates.
 This transformation is used by `vc_layers` to create the layer volume.
-The `.ppm`
-file can also be used by khartes, to do this same coordinate transformation.
+The `.ppm` file can also be used by khartes, to do this same coordinate transformation.

 To import the `.ppm` file, select the